naoki-tomita/nzxt-docs/docs/api-references-error.md

 `_error.tsx` is rendering only on server-side-rendering.

-The types of Props are as follows. (* This feature will be implemented.)
+The types of Props are as follows.

 ```typescript
 interface ErrorComponentProps {